Vasile-Peste/Ovidio/README.md

-# Abstract Language
+# Ovidio
-Abstract Language is a theme designed from scratch with zero dependencies.
+Ovidio is a theme designed by Vasile Pește from scratch with zero dependencies.
 Designed for websites about information technology and programming.

 ## Overview